Darknight899/Comprehensive-Assessment-/README.md

 - Clustering: Used K-Means and  Gaussian Mixture Modeling (GMM) to identify high-probability "Sweet Spots" on the ice. utilized the Elbow and Silhouette Methods for optimal k value.
 - Monte Carlo Simulation: 10,000 iterations comparing randomized lineups against data-optimized rosters, yielding a 73.4% win probability.
 - Financial Impact: Quantified the ROI of shootout optimization, identifying potential revenue gains from $4M to $26M per team through the playoffs.
-## Technologies and Librairies Used:
+## Technologies and Libraries Used:
 - Google Colab
 - Python (Pandas, NumPy, Scikit-Learn, XGBoost)
 - Matplotlib/Seaborn (Data Visualization)